Skip to content

 Configure Blocklists

-By default, every list is commented out with a # symbol at the beginning of the line.
+By default, every blocklist is commented out with a # symbol at the beginning of the line.
 Leave the line commented if you do not wish to use that blocklist.
 To enable a blocklist, simply remove the # and save the file.

 Out of box, all blocklists are commented with the character # at the front of every line.
 To use a blocklist, remove the command character # and save the file.